Litigation Process

 We explore the possibility of settlement to resolve the case without litigation.

-If settlement is not possible at that point, you and I make a decision about proceeding with litigation.
+If settlement is not possible at that point, I will advise you as to all of your options and you will make a decision about proceeding.

 If we decide to proceed with litigation, I draft and file a complaint against the opposing party.